As of Friday, September 9th, 2022, masks will be encouraged for all visitors to the Museum, but will no longer be required.

 - have been in close contact with someone infected with or experiencing symptoms of COVID-19.

-- Contact [email protected] if you need to reschedule your ticket(s) due to illness.
+- Contact [email protected] in advance of your visit if you need to reschedule your ticket(s) due to illness.

 STAND CLEAR OF OTHER VISITORS, PLEASE